Jo Lansdowne

 Bristol+Bath Creative R+D

-Bristol+Bath Creative R+D was a £6.8 million collaboration aimed at taking the Bristol and Bath cluster to the next level by forging connections, sharing knowledge and creating new opportunities.I lead the Creative Technology team; supporting research partnerships, individual talent development and our community of studio residents.
+Bristol+Bath Creative R+D was a £6.8 million collaboration aimed at taking the Bristol and Bath cluster to the next level by forging connections, sharing knowledge and creating new opportunities.I lead Watershed's creative technology team; supporting research partnerships, artist development and our community of studio residents.
+I am also a Visiting Professor at UWE Bristol's Digital Cultures Research Centre and a Co-Investigator for Immersive Arts.

-I am particularly interested in methodologies that bring people of diverse backgrounds together in collaborative rather than competitive modes of production.
-I believe that knowledge, technology, culture and commerce might be more evenly distributed if developed through inclusive, caring and critically engaged processes and networks.
+I am particularly interested in methodologies that bring people together in collaborative rather than competitive forms of production.
+Because knowledge, power, culture and commerce might be more evenly distributed if developed through caring and critically engaged processes and networks.